ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ./deploy-all.sh
 ```

-It will deploy to `Kubernetes`: `MySQL-Keycloak`, `Postgres-Kong` and `MongoDB`.
-It will take some time (pulling docker
+It will install to `Kubernetes`: `MySQL`, `Postgres`, `MongoDB` `Kong` and Keycloak.
+It can take some time
-images, starting services, etc).
-So be patient.
-You can check the progress by running
+(pulling docker images, starting services, etc).
+You can check the status progress by running
 ```
-kubectl get pods
+kubectl get pods --watch
 ```
-> If one of the above deployment did not work, you can delete and re-create it using the commands below
-> ```
-> kubectl delete -f yaml-files/<filename>.yaml
-> kubectl apply -f yaml-files/<filename>.yaml
-> ```

 ## Services addresses